Hiding a Light Vector Boson from Terrestrial Experiments: A Chargephobic Dark Photon: Discussion

 Several open questions remain: one is the prospects for gaining \emph{improved} sensitivity to the chargephobic case.
 In Fig.~\ref{CPConstraintPlots} we present a rough guide to the increased sensitivities for a handful of experiments, but there are no doubt more possibilities that are worth exploring.
 One of our primary goals in the paper is to point out that relying on a charged lepton decay of a light gauge boson can be disastrous for an experiment's sensitivity.
 SHiP \cite{SHiP:2015vad,SHiP:2020sos,SHiP:2020vbd} will be able to probe new regions of the chargephobic parameter space due to the significantly improved detector capabilities that enable it to be sensitive to the hadronic decays of $X$ when $m_X \gtrsim 300$~MeV\@.
 Also, the proposed REDTOP experiment \cite{REDTOP:2022slw} can gain sensitivity to chargephobic couplings due to rare decays of $\eta,\eta'$ mesons to vector bosons.

 There are also detailed questions one can ask regarding whether there are additional production or decay modes that experiments could be sensitive to.
 The production of vector bosons in beam dump experiments occurs through bremsstrahlung ``coherently'' off the proton beam.
 However, one might expect there is also a rate for incoherent contribution (emission from the quarks)\footnote{We thank Ryan Plestid for pointing this out to us.}, that is either form-factor suppressed or suppressed by the degree of inelastic scattering.
-We also anticipate a slightly improved set of constraints on the chargephobic case by considering the absence of high energy neutrino events from SN1987A, as was found for the case of $L_\mu - L_\tau$ \cite{Blinov:2025aha}.
+We also have seen that there are improved constraints on both the chargephobic case and $B-L$ by considering the absence of high energy neutrino events from SN1987A, as was found for the case of $L_\mu - L_\tau$ \cite{Blinov:2025aha}.

 It is also worth commenting on the very interesting ensemble of bounds on a dark photon arising from its production in supernovae and decay into $e^+e^-$, leading to significant observable signals \cite{Caputo:2025avc}.
 Most of these constraints do not apply to the chargephobic vector boson because of the dominance of the decay $X \rightarrow \nu\bar{\nu}$ throughout the mass range that these constraints apply.
 One needs to be a bit more careful with the low energy supernova constraint (LESNe), since for the dark photon case this extends to $m_{A'} \sim \; 500$~MeV\@.
 A chargephobic vector boson with mass $m_X > 2 m_\pi$ has an increasing branching fraction to $\pi^+\pi^-$ (few to $20\%$), that may or may not affect the low energy supernova dynamics.
 It would be interesting to determine if a small region of chargephobic parameter space could be constrained, though it requires the convolution of $X$ decay and $\pi$ decay to lead to enough energy deposition to disrupt the supernova explosions.
 This is an interesting question, but beyond the scope of our work.